 Medicare nor Medigap cover adult pee pads or any disposable absorbent product.
 You’ll cover all these products out of pocket or with a Medicare Advantage plan over-the-counter benefit.

 Adult diapers can get expensive, especially if you need the name Depends.
-While Medicare doesn’t offer coverage, some plans can help you lower your doctor visits, medical supplies, and more costs.
+While Medicare doesn’t offer coverage, some plans can help lower your doctor visits, medical supplies, and more costs.

 An adequate Medicare plan is simple, and enrollment can be done over the phone.
-Call us at the number above to be connected with a licensed insurance agent that can answer all your questions.
+Call us at the number above to be connected with a licensed insurance agent who can answer all your questions.
 Or fill out a plan comparison form to see your quotes online!